Interpolating Population Distributions using Public-use Data: An Application to Income Segregation using American Community Survey Data: INTRODUCTION

-We develop a latent density estimation approach which is able to take into account multiple diverse types of estimates associated with a given distribution, and naturally takes into account the inherent uncertainty associated with the estimates used by the model.
+We solve these three issues with PRLN by taking a latent density estimation approach based on PRLN, which we call latent PRLN (L-PRLN).
+This approach is able to take into account multiple diverse types of estimates associated with a given distribution, and naturally accounts for the inherent uncertainty associated with the estimates used by the model.
 These estimates are estimates of functionals of the latent tract-level income distributions, so our model borrows elements from functional data analysis (FDA) -- see e.g., \citet{ramsay2006functional}, \citet{ferraty2006nonparametric}, and \citet{kokoszka2017introduction} for overviews.
-However, our case differs from the usual FDA case because the latent functions we are trying to estimate are probability distribution functions (PDFs), or equivalently any function which uniquely determines the latent probability distribution such as a cumulative distribution function (CDF) or quantile function.
+However, our case differs from the usual FDA case because the latent functions we are attempting to estimate are probability distribution functions (PDFs), or equivalently any function that uniquely determines the latent probability distribution such as a cumulative distribution function (CDF) or quantile function.
 This puts constraints on the latent function that are not typical for FDA, and necessarily implies a different modeling strategy.
+There are several small area estimation (SAE) approaches concerned with estimation of income and other related quantities (such as poverty or per capita household expenditures etc.) Nevertheless, these are typically unit-level models that directly use income (or other proxy variable) \citep[e.g., see][among others]{battese1988error,elbers2003micro,marchetti2012non,molina2010small,tarozzi2009using,tzavidis2008m} or area-level models \citep[e.g., see][]{fay1979estimates} that use a direct estimator of income as the model inputs.
+In contrast, our model uses features of the income distribution as the model inputs rather than income (or another proxy variable) directly.
+Specifically, we can not fit the SAE models previously listed based on the information that encompasses our model inputs.

 Similarly, our approach is also related to the literature on density estimation.
 The most popular approach is kernel density estimation \citep[e.g.][]{scott2015multivariate}, but this approach does not directly apply to our setting since we do not have observations drawn from the distribution of interest.
-Another approach is log splines \citep{kooperberg1992logspline, stone1994use}, which is subject to the same criticism for our case.
+Another approach is log splines \citep{kooperberg1992logspline, stone1994use}, which is subject to the same criticism for our problem.
 In essence, however, our model is fundamentally inspired by PRLN and can be motivated from that perspective.
+The choice of PRLN as a starting point for our model was in part based on computational convenience as well as its semiparametric specification.
+Nevertheless, other parametric alternatives could also be considered, e.g., see \citet{singh1976function} and \citet{Dagum1977} among others.
+However, purely parametric approaches may be less flexible accross a broad array of applications.